andysinx/H2-SimNet/README.md

-# ⚛️🤖🧠  HQ-FHLRE: Hybrid-Quantum Federated Hydrogen Leak Recognition Engine 🖥️🌐
+# ⚛️🤖🧠  HQ-HLRE: Hybrid-Quantum Hydrogen Leak Recognition Engine 🖥️🌐

 This repository contains the core research activities of my Industrial Ph.D. project in Computational Intelligence at the University of Naples Federico II (UniNa), funded by ENEA.
 This work represents the **primary objective** of my doctoral scholarship and is focused on the development of intelligent systems for anomaly analysis in hydrogen transport networks.